Credentials

 To remove a specific file from T2_US_Caltech:

-You can also use rm -r to remove everything recursively (Be careful and double check full path what you delete)
+You can also use rm -r to remove everything recursively (Be careful and double-check the full path of what you delete)

 To copy a file from T2_US_Caltech to your working directory:

-To copy file from your working directory to T2_US_Caltech storage:
+To copy a file from your working directory to T2_US_Caltech storage: